Logo

 1. Tabular Report

-The most simple and basic type of report is Tabular Report.
-As the name suggests, it is used to display data in a table format.
-It just displays the row of records in a table with a total.
-Tabular reports have no visualization.
+The simplest type of report is the tabular Report.
+As the name suggests, it displays data in a table format, showing rows of records with a total.
+Tabular reports do not include visualizations.
 You can easily export this type of report.
-If you want to group records or create charts, you’ll need to use a completely different report format.
-Tabular reports are suitable for simple presentation of data without features such as visualizations or grouping.
+If you want to group records or create charts, you will need to use a different report format.
+Tabular reports are suitable for simple data presentation without features such as visualizations or grouping.

 2. Summary Report

-It is much like Tabular Report, once you add grouping by in tabular report it becomes Summary Report.
-These reports are basically used to show group data and sub totals.
-It allows the grouping of rows (not columns) of data, viewing subtotals, and creating charts.
-You can also create hierarchically grouped reports.
-You can also subgroup fields by dragging them under the initial group.
+It is similar to a tabular Report; once you add grouping to a tabular report, it becomes a summary Report.
+These reports display grouped data and subtotals.
+They allow grouping of rows (not columns), viewing subtotals, and creating charts.
+You can also create hierarchically grouped reports and subgroup fields by dragging them under the initial group.

 3. Matrix Report

-Once again if we add grouping by on columns on a summary report then it will become Matrix Report.
-Which means adding group by on Row and Column of Tabular Report.
-It is used when you want to view data across two unrelated types.
-It is quite a complex type of report.
+If we add grouping by columns to a summary report, it becomes a matrix Report.
+This means adding groupings by both rows and columns to a tabular Report.
+A matrix report is used when you want to view data across two unrelated types.
+It is a relatively complex type of report.

 4. Joined Report

-A joined report combines multiple reports into a single view.
-It includes different report formats in one tab.
-Data in joined reports are organized in blocks.
-You can use different report types in each block.
+A joined report combines multiple reports into a single view, allowing different report formats within one tab.
+Data in joined reports are organized into blocks, and you can use a different report type for each block.

 How to Create a Report?

-To create a report just click on the report tab of your application, if you don’t see it, just click on the App Launcher and search it or add the tab to your application.
-Once you are in the report tab then click on the New Report Button.
+To create a report, click the Report tab in your application.
+If you do not see it, click the App Launcher, search for it, or add the tab to your application.
+Once you are in the Report tab, click the New Report button.

 Mastering Salesforce Reports: Types, Creations & Best Practices